zuyan9/FanControl.MinisforumUM/README.md

 | UM880 Plus | BIOS `1.01`, EC `0.5` | Live write-tested |
 | UM880 Pro, UM890 Pro | BIOS `1.06`, EC `0.1` or `0.2` | Firmware-derived |

 All other systems are unsupported.
 The plugin refuses to load on a mismatch.

+> [!TIP]
+> Checkout [FanControl.MinisforumM1Pro](https://github.com/zuyan9/FanControl.MinisforumM1Pro) for Minisforum M1 Pro and M1 Lite.

 ## Install